-For this reason, we do not play music in our courses.
+For this reason, we do not play background music in our courses.
+The addition of music in yoga class is a recent phenomenon introduced by Western teachers out of ignorance.
 External stimuli, no matter how pleasant, conflict with the intensification and deepening of this subtle inner focus.
 A mind oscillating back and forth between internal and external stimuli is not concentrated enough to settle deeper into higher meditative states.
+From the Yoga Sutras:

-That said, when music becomes the mind’s solitary focus, like in Nada Yoga, it guides concentration toward meditation.
-In Nada Yoga, one consciously listens to musical notes in the Indian scale which resonate on a vibratory level with the chakras.
+Music can guide concentration towards meditation when it is the only focal point of the mind as in Nada Yoga where one consciously listens to musical notes in the Indian scale which resonate at the vibratory level with the chakras.
 One also repeats mantras which are sound vibrations that protect the mind (manas=mind, tra=protect).
 Mantras quell indiscriminate thought activity and bring us closer to that mental silence conducive to meditative states.

 Hatha Yoga Lineages

-Sivananda Yoga, Ashtanga Vinyasa Yoga, Iyengar Yoga, and Vinyasa Krama are four systems of Hatha Yoga taught at La Source.
-Each system has developed through a specific lineage: the first through Sivananda Saraswati of Rishikesh by his disciple Swami Vishnudevananda and the last three through Krishnamacharya of Mysore by his disciples Pattabhi Jois, BKS Iyengar and Srivatsa Ramaswami respectively.
+Sivananda Yoga and Ashtanga vinyasa Yoga are two systems of Hatha Yoga taught at La Source.
+Each system has developed through a specific lineage: Sivananda through Sivananda Saraswati of Rishikesh and Ashtanga through Krishnamacharya of Mysore by his disciple Pattabhi Jois.

-There are many more Hatha Yoga systems which are either named after the master of that hatha system or after a yogic concept to set it apart: Siddha, Kriya, Kundalini to name a few.
+There are many more Hatha Yoga systems which are either named after the master of that hatha system or after a yogic concept to set it apart.

 Where you find classes generically named “hatha yoga”, the teacher is either not certified through a specific lineage or is certified but chooses not to adhere to that lineage’s structured sequencing of yoga postures.
-If you currently take hatha yoga classes, it is worth asking the teacher what lineage is the teaching primarily based upon for future reference should you choose to go deeper into a specific lineage.
+The teacher may wish to come up with his/her own sequence of the classic postures or create a sequence that will suit the specific needs of the students.